ivan-m/testbench/README.md

 Limitations
 -----------

-* No explicit `IO` or monadic support.
-It might work (and there are some escape hatches for stating how to create `Benchmarkable` values) but has not been tested yet.

 * No availability of specifying an environment to run benchmarks in.

 * To be able to display the tree-like structure more readily for